Jack Browning

 Jack Browning (born November 14, 2001) is an American professional football punter.
 He played college football for the Grossmont Griffons and San Diego State Aztecs and was also a placekicker in college.
-He has previously been a member of the Buffalo Bills, Baltimore Ravens and Tampa Bay Buccaneers.
+He has previously been a member of the Buffalo Bills, Baltimore Ravens, Tampa Bay Buccaneers, and Arizona Cardinals.

 Early life

 Browning was born on November 14, 2001, in Lakeside, California.
 He attended West Hills High School in Santee, California, where he won two varsity letters and competed in football and track and field, receiving first-team all-league academic honors in football.
 He was a zero-star recruit and had no offers to play NCAA Division I college football, and thus he opted to play for the local Grossmont Griffins, a community college team.